-It is not surprising to hear that the anti-ageing business is booming around the world.
+It is not surprising to hear that the anti-aging business is booming around the world.
 Some of the top treatments are those that offer semi-permanent results ie. injectables such as BOTOX.
 But there are more benefits to having BOTOX than gaining a more youthful appearance.
-As a dentist you will be aware of patients experiencing neck and facial dental pain caused by mal-aligned teeth and jaws and bad dental habits.
+As a dentist, you will be aware of patients experiencing neck and facial dental pain caused by mal-aligned teeth and jaws and bad dental habits.
 These are problems that can be solved by the muscle relaxant properties of Botulinum Toxin.

 The success of BOTOX is phenomenal and it is mainly due to its affordability, efficiency and low risk of adverse reaction.
 However, the BOTOX serum and the procedure itself are not entirely without risk and now governments around the world are trying to improve the practice standards through educational strategies and training programmes.

 In the UK, the newly formed Joint Council for Cosmetic Practitioners (JCCP) is responsible for encouraging the implementation of guidelines and recommendations that were originally devised by Health Education England (HEE) in 2015.
 In the education framework, those permitted to conduct injectibles such as BOTOX should have a minimum of Level 6 education with specialist training in this discipline.

 Not many patients are aware of what training and experience standards are required to safely conduct these therapies.
 Training and indemnity insurance certificates help to give confidence to prospective clients but there is little background to these pieces of paper.

 Being a dentist, your education and experience are rarely questioned.
 This gives you a competitive advantage over other local businesses.
 Confidence in your medical skills and competencies are unquestionable and to some extent, you already have a good understanding of facial anatomy.